 Variate you can the exercises by different weights.
 With kettlebells, for example, you can raise the weight closer to the body’s center of gravity, which is particularly easy on the back.
 If the weight is to lie in front of the hip axis to achieve a stronger training effect, however, barbells are particularly suitable.

 Also stretched deadlift is possible with one leg.
-You might like a variation with the deflection pulley suspension trainer
+You might like a variation with the pulley suspension trainer

 In summary, all variations of the single-leg deadlift are both gentle and particularly effective.